Best 5G Hotspots Android Central 2020

 If you have a business account in an AT&T full 5G+ coverage areas, then the Netgear Nighthawk 5G Mobile Hotspot can deliver unparalleled speeds.

-Currently only available for business customers, AT&T's 5G mmWave network, short for millimeter wave, can deliver very high speeds, over 2Gbps in some tests, on 5G broadcast between 30 Ghz and 300 Ghz.
+Currently only available for business customers, AT&T's 5G mmWave network, short for millimeter wave, can deliver very high speeds, over 2Gbps in some tests on 5G broadcast between 30 GHz and 300 GHz.
 These high frequencies don't travel very far and don't have great building penetration so there may be more dropping down to LTE than you see on Sprint.
-With 20 cities listed so far as having mmWave 5G available, this network is certainly worth keeping an eye on if you want to be an early 5G adopter.
+Still, with a growing network, if you need the speed AT&T's network may soon work for you.

 Unless you live in an area that can already take advantage of 5G coverage, there is little reason to buy a hotspot right now.
 Holding on to your older LTE only device should serve you just as well until the signal is available.
 However if your area will soon get 5G coverage, these hotspots can get the best of 4G while you wait for 5G to come online.